19h/triglav/README.md

 | `primary_backup` | Use primary; failover to secondary on failure |
 | `ecmp_aware` | Flow-sticky hashing, mimics ECMP router behavior |

-Path stickiness ensures packets from the same flow stay on the same uplink (configurable timeout, default 5s).
-This prevents out-of-order delivery for TCP streams while still allowing failover when an uplink degrades.

 ### Encryption

 All traffic is encrypted using the Noise NK protocol: